thehighnibble/thehighnibble.github.io/docs/cromemcoZ1/README.md

 ::: warning Please note:
 The hardware kit is available complete with the Cromemco Z-1 facia panel (see: the [Bill-of-Materials](#bill-of-materials).

-However, the Cromemco Z-1 firmware is currently in **beta**.

-Kits are shipping with the Cromemco Z-1 beta firmware installed.

-Once the production Cromemco Z-1 firmware is released, the ESP32 can be reflashed (using [Over The Air](../imsai8080/update/#updating-the-firmware) updates) with the Cromemco Z-1 firmware.
+~~However, the Cromemco Z-1 firmware is currently in **beta**.~~ The Cromemco Z-1 firmware has been in production since October 2022, see the [release notes for v1.10.0 on GitHub](https://github.com/thehighnibble/firmware/releases/tag/v1.10.0)

 :::

 ### Expression of interest